lukeacparsons/awesome-xr-companies/README.md

 # awesome-xr-companies
-Collection of companies building in the XR (VR and AR) space.
+A collection of companies building in the XR (VR and AR) space.

 The format for companies is the following: